 Using interactive infographics for content curation might seem a bit perplexing at first, especially since grasping the idea of an infographic that one can interact with is not extremely common.
 It’s no surprise that infographics perform incredibly well as a form of visual content marketing.
 The fact is that we are living in a world that creates new forms of content each day.
 There are so many new data insights that are written about, posted and tweeted each and every day.
 We constantly try to organize this information into a manageable system that makes absorption and retention of content easier.
 Infographics offer a simple and visually appealing means of content curation.
 But what is the next step?
 Sure infographics offer a digestible layout of information, but is that all?
 It doesn’t have to be.

 Infographics are beginning to integrate far more interactive elements, making their curation capacities far wider.
-In fact, you can now embed videos, music, gifs and links into them, transforming the infographic into its own ecosystem of clickable, curated content.
+In fact, you can now embed media, like gifs and links into them, transforming the infographic into its own ecosystem of clickable, curated content.
 What does this mean for marketers?
 Aside from the potentials of SEO boosting through embedded infographics, it also means a whole new means of sharing a variety of sources within one medium.
 Here’s an example of a poster infographic that was created to list some upcoming musicians who are using digital tech in their music endeavours.
 Here is an example of the interactive version, and another that is simply the poster image:

 Which one do you think is more likely to convert?
 The static image or the interactive poster?
 If you said the static image, well I hate to break it to you, but you’re wrong.
 The interactive poster not only supplies the reader with all the information they need about each musician, but it also provides them with the sources required for seeking out even more information on the specific artist, including links to samples of their music, and upcoming show dates.
 The interactive elements place calls to action directly in the infographic.
 Furthermore, the static image completely blocks out the video, providing almost no information on the first musician.
 And because social media posts that feature infographics and images invite nearly 150% more engagement, by using infographics with calls to action in them directly, you’re more likely to see higher rates of conversion.